pghalliday/currency-market/README.md

       // Return an object containing the amount of commission to deduct as an Amount
       // instance and a reference for the commission rate/type being charged
+      //
-      // NB.
-It is best to avoid divisions when calculating commissions so as
+      // Note that it's best to avoid divisions when calculating commissions so as
-      // to avoid rounding errors
+      // to avoid rounding errors.
+Also, as the reference is intended be transmitted along
-      return {
+      // with market deltas, it should be possible to convert it losslessly to and from JSON return {
         amount: amount.multiply(COMMISSION_RATE),
         reference: COMMISSION_RATE + '%'